FlorisHendriks/HTTP_provisioning/README.md

 # Implementation

 ## Prerequisites
-* A Windows device with Windows 10 or later
+* A Windows server (or a Windows10/11 workstation that is continuously on)
 * Access to an Intune tenant.
 * Git installed.
 * A deployed eduVPN server with support for provisioning